VAMPIR-Lab/EpecRacing/README.md

 This repository implements a competitive two-player vehicle racing and a solver for nonlinear, constrained bilevel optimization.

 We set up two-player racing as an equilibrium problem.
 We define cost and constraints to describe simplified aerodynamic drag, aerodynamic drafting, position-dependent collision-avoidance, and the road.
+We use our model to explore how different solution concepts affect competitiveness.

 This repository supplements our corresponding conference paper at ICRA 2025.